 All SuDoc numbers begin with one to four letters.
 Each department or independent agency of the United States government is assigned a letter or combination of letters of the alphabet based on the name of the agency.
 For instance, the Commerce Department has been assigned the C. The Defense Department uses the D, the Justice Department the J, etc. X and Y are reserved for Congress.
-Newer agencies tend to be assigned multi-letter designations -- the newly independent Social Security Administration, for instance, has been assigned SSA.
+Newer agencies tend to be assigned multi-letter designations -- the Social Security Administration, for instance, has been assigned SSA.
+See more examples.

 Subordinate bureaus within each agency are assigned numbers beginning with 2.
 The number 1 is reserved for the parent organization.
 (There is always a space between letters and numbers in the SuDoc system, unless there is punctuation between them.)
 The bureau number is then divided from the rest of the SuDoc number by a period.
 (Punctuation in a SuDoc number always acts as a divider, not as a decimal point.)